weltliteratur/blog/_posts/2016-05-25-Empirical-Data-on-Over-Length-Books.markdown

   <figcaption>Source: <a href="https://commons.wikimedia.org/wiki/File:Deutsche_Buecherei_(German_Library)_2008-Feb.jpg">Wikimedia Commons</a> (CC BY-SA 3.0)</figcaption>
 </figure>

 Really nice, yes, but it's another kind of picture of the actual German National Library that we're going to show you, one that is much more to the point.
 When we came across the [data-service page of the German National Library](http://datendienst.dnb.de/cgi-bin/mabit.pl?userID=opendata&pass=opendata&cmd=login), we were almost enthusiastic.
-They offer different kinds of sets (all licenced under CC0 1.0!), from which we chose the "DNBTitel.rdf.gz" one (1,5 GB in size, which makes for an uncompressed 21,3 GB) comprising the records for all entities archived at the DNB library, in RDF format.
+They offer different kinds of sets in different formats (all licenced under CC0 1.0!), from which we chose the "DNBTitel.rdf.gz" one comprising the records for all books/items archived at the DNB library (the dump was generated on March 10, 2016, and is 1,5 GB in size, which makes for an uncompressed 21,3 GB).
 There's no SPARQL endpoint (yet?) by which users could query the catalogue data directly (but you can register for access via [OAI](http://www.dnb.de/oai) and [SRU](http://www.dnb.de/sru)).
 So, as said before, we decided to download the RDF file and started to build our own query thing.

 Now, the other picture of the German National Library we wanted to show you is this: